qbead/qbeadWebsite/content/book/book.md

 ## Advanced Adventures

 These are the most challenging SpinWheel activities.
-We recommend completing at least one earlier adventure before trying them out.
-If you have completed the other adventures, then you should be able to jump into any of these.
+Playing with them will be enjoyable for everyone, but to fully master them an undergrad level of understanding of CS and physics might be necessary.
+They build on concepts introduced in earlier adventures.

 1. [Dancing with Color: Rotational Motion](/dancing2)
 2. [Make a Compass](/compass)